q4yz/Non-Plainar-Slicing/README.md

 ## Installation

-Follow these steps to set up and run the None-Plainar-Slicing project.
+Follow these steps to set up and run the Non-Plainar-Slicing project.
 Prerequisites

 Ensure you have the following installed on your machine: